sulu/sulu-docs/upgrades/upgrade-2.0.rst

 .. note::

-    This is the only option you have to update the administration interface if you have implemented some custom JavaScript code for it.
+    This is the only option to update the administration interface if you have implemented some custom JavaScript code for it.

 **b.
 Download the build from the `Skeleton repository`_**